JeffAlyanak/Pinenut-01S-KiCad/README.md

 ## Notes

-This schematic and the pinout libary for the BL602-QFN32 are based on details from early Pine64 documention.
+This schematic and the pinout libary for the BL602-QFN32 are based on details from early Pine64 documentation.
 Please reach out if you find inconsistencies or errors.